Meilė Lukšienė: Works

 In 2004, the Institute of Lithuanian Literature and Folklore published Laiko prasmės (The Meaning of Time) by Lukšienė.
 It contains memoirs by her mother Julija Biliūnienė and Lukšienė's reflections on the development of the mentality of the Lithuanian intelligentsia.

 Legacy

 Lukšienė's bibliography was published in 1989, 1998, 2013.

-Her 100th birth anniversary in 2013 was included in the of anniversaries celebrated by the UNESCO.
+Her 100th birth anniversary in 2013 was celebrated by the UNESCO.
 The Seimas (Lithuanian parliament) declared 2013 to be the year of Lukšienė.
 In October 2013, the gymnasium in Marijampolis was renamed after Lukšienė.
 In December 2022, the library of the Vytautas Magnus University Education Academy, which houses 2,125 books from Lukšienė's personal library, was renamed in her memory.

 The Ministry of Education and Science established two awards named after Lukšienė: one in 2010 to school teachers and second in 2013 to university professors and academics.